 Most of my childhood then was in Kakuma Refugee camp and then we moved to a city life in Nairobi.
 Even though I was young I remember having so much fun living in Kakuma.
 Luckily families that fled from the war were settled into Kakuma by the time I was born.
 I was lucky enough to experience living in a nice home and going to school.
 To me that was the norm.
 Each memory I have there is a happy one.

-Growing up I realised how hard mum worked to make that life enjoyable for us all.
+Growing up I realized how hard mum worked to make that life enjoyable for us all.
 She was taking care of my three siblings, two cousins and her three youngest siblings too, who at the time were all teenagers.
 Her hard work has paid off because we all got to have an amazing education and life here.
 Even though she could only bring my siblings and I with her to Australia, she still worked hard to give our family education and life back home in Nairobi.
 That has made her a huge influence in my life.
 She’s shown me what it means to be selfless and care for my loved ones in my life.
 I try my best to implement some of her principles in my life every day now.

 What do you remember about your first impression through your younger eyes of Australia?